SearchJoin Our CommunityCommunity

 Read More

-Jason from SCIA’s Peer and Family Support Team is here to teach you how to navigate your way up a ramp in a manual wheelchair.
+Jason from SCIA’s Peer and Family Support Team is here to teach you how to practice arguably one of the most important skills of a wheelchair user: Wheel Stands.

 In this video Jason discusses: